St. John's vs. Xavier Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 St. John's vs. Xavier Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 20

-Wednesday's game between the St. John's Red Storm (7-3, 0-0 Big East) and Xavier Musketeers (6-5, 0-0 Big East) at Carnesecca Arena is expected to be a competitive matchup, as our computer prediction projects a final score of 75-74, with St. John's taking home the win.
-Game time is at 7:00 PM ET on December 20.
+Wednesday's contest between the St. John's Red Storm (7-3, 0-0 Big East) and Xavier Musketeers (6-5, 0-0 Big East) matching up at Carnesecca Arena has a projected final score of 75-74 (based on our computer prediction) in favor of St. John's, so expect a competitive matchup.
+The game will tip off at 7:00 PM ET on December 20.

-Based on our computer prediction, Xavier is projected to cover the spread (6.5) versus St. John's.
-The two sides are expected to go under the 157.5 over/under.
+Based on our computer prediction, Xavier is a good bet to cover the point spread, which is currently listed at 5.5.
+The two sides are projected to come in below the 159.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!